Zyl9393/qoi/README.md

 # QOI - The “Quite OK Image” format for fast, lossless image compression - in Go

-Fork of github.com/xfmoulet/qoi where `image.Image` has been replaced with `[]byte` to allow the caller to reuse memory regions for better speeds when loading many images in succession (in my case, specifically with the intent to serve the data to OpenGL).
-The version in this repository will also omit the alpha channel if it is not present or not used (non-255 values) when decoding QOI image data as well as write the correct channel count when encoding.
+Fork of [xfmoulet/qoi](https://github.com/xfmoulet/qoi) with changes to allow buffer reuse.
+See `qoi.DecodeIntoBuffer()`.
+The version in this repository will also:
+* omit the alpha channel if it is not present when decoding.
+* omit the alpha channel if it is not present **or** not used (all alpha values =100%) when encoding.
+* write un-premultiplied instead of premultiplied values. (in accordance with QOI specification)

-See [qoi.h](https://github.com/phoboslab/qoi/blob/master/qoi.h) for the documentation.
+See [qoi.h](https://github.com/phoboslab/qoi/blob/master/qoi.h) for format specification.

 More info at https://qoiformat.org/